Open-MSS/Open-MSS.github.io/docs/03_contributing.md

 ## Setup Instructions

 You can quickly setup MSS on your machine by following the steps given in our [setup instructions](/develop/Setup-Instructions).
-If you want to use Docker you can follow the steps in our [docker setup guide](/develop/docker_images).
-For more details, you can read [Mission Support System’s Documentation](https://mss.readthedocs.io/en/stable)

 ## Finding Issues